-The FortiClient VPN client is the best option for most Faculty and Staff.
+The Virtual Intranet Access client is the best option for most Faculty and Staff.
 It works by creating a secure tunnel to the Luther network, allowing your workstation to behave as though it were on Luther’s network.
 Resources that can normally be accessed only while on campus can be accessed through the VPN tunnel.
 These include network places, printers, or applications.

-FortiClient is installed on all Faculty/Staff workstations by default, and cannot be installed onto devices that aren't Luther-owned.
-Use your Norse Key to start your FortiClient session.
-Learn more at our FortiClient page.
+The Virtual Intranet Access client is installed by request on Luther College faculty and staff computers, and cannot be installed onto devices that aren't Luther-owned.
+Learn more at our VIA (Virtual Intranet Access) VPN page.

 Citrix is the best option for Faculty and Staff who are using their personal devices or who need to use Windows software from a Mac.
 Citrix works by connecting to a server on campus that runs a virtual instance of a Windows computer.
 Citrix is often much faster than the VPN Client when running programs that use local campus resources (e.g. Colleague).

 VPNWeb is a fair option if you regularly need to access a small number of campus-only webpages.
-If your need is only occasional, you need to use an application like Perceptive Content, or you need to do significant amount of work, FortiClient or Citrix are better options.
+If your need is only occasional, you need to use an application like Perceptive Content, or you need to do significant amount of work, Virtual Intranet Access or Citrix are better options.

 To use VPNWeb, navigate to vpnweb.luther.edu and log in using your Norse Key.
 Before you use this service for the first time, you must contact the Technology Help Desk to be authorized.
 For information, see our VPNWeb page.